About History Day

 The History Day methodology supports teachers and schools as they work towards aligning curriculum and instructional priorities with Common Core Standards demonstrated through College and Career Ready student performance tasks.
 Read the report of how and where NHD aligns with the Common Core Standards here.
 National History Day was awarded the prestigious 2011 National Humanities Medal by President Barack Obama.

 History Day 2017

-Check out this year’s winners and information for the State competition!
+Check out this year’s city, and state, and national winners and information for History Day 2018!

 Review the following information to prepare for the competition day!